tmartinx/svauto/README.md

 ## 5- The Preset Scripts

-With the Preset Scripts, it's super easy to bootstrap a fresh installed Ubuntu, Server or Desktop, with minimal featureset, as a KVM and/or LXD Hypervisor, and even deploy OpenStack!
+With the Preset Scripts, it's super easy to bootstrap a fresh installed Ubuntu, Server or Desktop, with minimal featureset, or for more specific use caes, as a KVM and/or LXD Hypervisor, OpenvSwitch with DPDK, and even deploy OpenStack!

 * Bootstrap Ubuntu 18.04 Desktop, it upgrades and installs many useful applications, like Google Chrome and etc: